Quality blog content produced by Content Pros has helped datapine achieve exponential growth.

-To highlight the type of blog content Content Pros creates for datapine’s blog; a post from June 2017 titled “11 Sales Reports Examples You Can Use For Daily, Weekly or Monthly Reports” shares how to use sales reports to monitor and improve your team’s progress.
+To highlight the type of blog content Content Pros creates for datapine; a post from June 2019 titled “28 Sales Reports Examples You Can Use For Daily, Weekly or Monthly Reports” shares how to use sales reports to monitor and improve your team’s progress.
 With an engaging yet authoritative tone, the post advises readers on how to use metrics to assess and respond to each team member’s strengths and weaknesses.
 The post shares examples of what these reports look like, helping readers conceptualize how they can work with this data.

-“It’s well written, it uses a lot of visualizations – dashboards from our own tool – and it’s bringing a lot of traffic,” says Tröster.
+“It’s well written, it uses a lot of visualizations dashboards from our own tool and it’s bringing a lot of traffic,” says Heiko.

-Visualizations are always beneficial, Tröster and Lebied emphasize.
+Visualizations are always beneficial, Heiko and Sandra emphasize.
 They’re great for any kind of blog post, but particularly for illustrating what datapine does.
-The blog posts provide many photos showing what datapine’s dashboards can look like.
+Content Pros works with datapine to incorporate samples of their dashboards into their blog posts.

 A revenue-tracking dashboard that datapine offers.